Bhavesh2618/AI-Resume-Matcher/README.md

 TOP 2 MATCHING CANDIDATES
 ============================================================

-1. Naren Sr.BA.docx
+1. Mohammad Resume.docx
-   Similarity Score: 0.5356
+   Similarity Score: 0.4011
-   Key Skills: Java, SQL, Power BI, 9+ years of experience, data analysis AI Assessment: This candidatehas strong technical skills with a solid background in data engineering.
-They have extensive experience with data analysis and ETL processes, which is crucial for building efficient data pipelines.
-Their ability to work with databases and write complex SQL queries will be beneficial in optimizing data retrieval and performance.
-Additionally, their proficiency with tools like Power BI and Tableau suggests they can effectively visualize and communicate data insights, which are important traits for any data engineer.
+   Key Skills: SAS, R, Java, SQL, AWS
+   AI Assessment: This candidatehas experience in performing gap analysis and working closely with senior business analysts.
+However, there's a lack of specific examples or case studies showcasing how they applied these skills in real-world scenarios.
+Feedback: The candidate is technically skilled but needs more concrete examples from their work history to demonstrate effectiveness.

-2. jane_smith_resume.docx
+2. Robinson.docx
-   Similarity Score: 0.8231
+   Similarity Score: 0.3980
-   Key Skills: Data Science, R, Statistics, Tableau, SQL AI Assessment: This candidate shows excellent analytical skills and data visualization experience, making them a strong fit for data-driven roles.
+   Key Skills: data analysis, 10 years of experience, JAVA, SQL AI Assessment: This candidatehas over 10+ years in Data Analysis.
+He is very strong in Java and SQL, which are essential for any data-related work.
+His experience includes working with large financial institutions, so he should have a good grasp of handling sensitive data.
+The fact that he interacted with business users and stakeholders indicates he can communicate effectively, which is crucial in collaborative environments.
 ```

 ## 🔧 Configuration